Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- If you have diabetes, your body can’t produce enough insulin, or use it effectively, to break down the glucose in your body and turn it into energy.
+- If you have diabetes, your body either can’t make enough insulin, or can’t use it effectively.

-- All people with type 1 diabetes and some people with type 2 diabetes need regular insulin replacement to keep their blood glucose (blood sugar) level under control.
+- All people with type 1 diabetes and some people with type 2 diabetes need regular insulin injections to keep their blood glucose (blood sugar) levels under control.

 - Insulin needs to be stored and used correctly to be safe and effective.

-- Taking too little or too much insulin can make you unwell, so it’s important to take it exactly as instructed by your doctor or diabetes nurse educator.
+- Taking too little or too much insulin can make you unwell, so it’s important to take it exactly as instructed.

 What types of insulin are available?

-There are many different types of insulin available:
+There are several different types of insulin available:

-- Fast-acting insulin starts to work in 1 – 20 minutes.
-Its effect peaks at about 1 hour after the injection and lasts for 3 – 5 hours.
-It’s important to eat right away after injecting fast-acting insulin to avoid hypoglycaemia.
+- Fast-acting insulin — starts to work in 5 to 20 minutes.
+Its effect peaks at about 30 minutes to 1 hour after the injection, and lasts for 3 to 5 hours.
+It’s important to eat right away after injecting fast-acting insulin to avoid hypoglycaemia (low blood sugar).

-- Short-acting insulin starts to work in about 30 minutes.
-Its effect peaks at 2 – 4 hours after the injection and lasts for 6 – 8 hours.
+- Short-acting insulin — starts to work in about 30 to 60 minutes.
+Its effect peaks at 2 to 5 hours after the injection and lasts for 6 to 8 hours.

-- Intermediate-acting insulin starts to work about an hour and a half after you inject it.
-Its effect peaks at about 4 – 12 hours and lasts for 16 – 24 hours.
+- Intermediate-acting insulin — starts to work about an hour and a half after you inject it.
+Its effect peaks at about 4 to 12 hours and lasts for 16 to 24 hours.

-Combination injections of short- and long-acting insulin are also available.
+Combination injections, with short- and long-acting insulins, are also available.

 Depending on the type of insulin and delivery device you use, you will probably need to inject insulin a few times a day.